2025 Music Reviews

 Viagra Boys, Viagr Aboys (2025) B+

 It seems like the Boys are keeping the Shrimp Train humming along with this fourth record, which is irreverent and cacophonous and loaded with absurd lyrics from heavily-tatted, part-American front man Sebastian Murphy.
 Opening track "Man Made of Meat" starts it off with a lot of fire and sarcasm and that same energy carries it all the way through to closing bit "River King," which sounds like a contemplative ballad, but probably can't be taken seriously either.
-Being punk means eating cigarettes for breakfast and then saying a prayer at the end of the day.
+Being punk means eating cigarettes for breakfast and drinking yourself to sleep.

 The Weeknd, Hurry Up Tomorrow (2025) C